 The first decision to make was where this feature would live.
 While we considered adding a ‘reports’ section to app, we ultimately settled on placing the feature within Trip History, since this is where users would be tagging their trips and they don't have to navigate to different sections of the app.
 We ultimately divided Trip History into two tabs, with the business tab offering expensing options by month and year.

 I believe design should be viewed holistically from marketing to product to engineering—without a strong brand the product will not sell well, and without a strong product the brand will not become as valuable, and without a strong engineering the product vision will never come to life.
 I'm thrilled to have been able to manage and evolve the Mojio brand with all it's limitations, set the vision of the product and build a design team and culture within the company.

 I also believe design is not an individual work, there are many people at play, and I've been fortunate to work with a great CEO who gave me the freedom to explore and valued design, a great product and design team, and engineers who challenged me to view things from their point of view and their limitations when I was designing this app.

 With every design projects there is always room for improvement, and there are some things I wish I had done differently when I started the design of this app.
 For example, I wish I had architected the app with a bottom nav bar, even though we had a good reason to not go with the bottom nav bar at the time when we designed the app, but as our app continued to grow with additional features and services it was evident that we needed a bottom nav bar.
 But, I believe every mistake or figuring out a way to deliver good experiences despite the limitations has allowed me to grow even more as a designer.

-Since starting at Mojio, I have experienced our Palo Alto office growing from 5 employees to 20 employees.
-Our users have gone up from 2,000 to 120,000 since our product launched in November of 2016.
+Since starting at Mojio, I experienced our Palo Alto office growing from 5 employees to 20 employees, and our users went up from 2,000 to 750,000 within the first six months of our product launched.
 I'm a true believer that design can make a difference in business and I've always tried to instill a design culture wherever I go.